-- Create a blog on your website and update it regularly with new, interesting content.
-Comment on anything that will interest visitors, and cover diverse topics including developments in the publishing industry.
+- Create a blog and update it regularly with new, interesting content.
+Comment on anything that will interest visitors, and cover diverse topics including developments in the book industry.
 Here’s our blog!

-- Respond to comments and questions on your blog in a timely manner, and welcome any type of ideas offered in comments.
+- Respond promptly to comments and questions on your blog, and welcome any ideas offered in the comments.

-- Add keywords to your blog posts and follow a DIY SEO plan.
+- Add keywords to your posts and follow SEO “best practices” by including keywords.

-- Guest blog on other popular blogs as a published author promoting one’s book.
-This can be particularly effective for novel promotion when you guest blog on special interest genre blogs.
+- Be a guest blogger.
+It can be particularly effective for novel promotion when you show up on special interest genre blogs.

-- Allow guest bloggers on your blog as a way to reciprocate your book promotion efforts.
+- Allow guest posts on your blog to reciprocate your book promotion efforts.

 - Create an RSS Feed if you don’t already have one, and burn it on Feedburner.com.
-This will allow you to obtain statistics about your readers.
+It will allow you to obtain statistics about your readers.

-- Submit your blog to blog directories related to being an author, your genre, etc.
+- Submit your URL to blog directories related to being an author, your book’s genre, etc.

 - Create a Facebook page geared toward you as an author – not your personal life.
-Take a look at ours here.
+Please take a look at our Facebook page here.

 - Give fans the option to post their book reviews, testimonials, comments, and questions to your Facebook page.

-- Create a Twitter account to tweet updates about new books, book tours, book trailers, media coverage of you and your book, etc. For example, here’s our Twitter page.
+- Create an X (formerly Twitter) account to tweet updates about new books, book tours, book trailers, media coverage of you and your book, etc. For example, here’s our Twitter page.

-- Use Twitter hashtags for events, news, promotions, etc.
+- Use X (formerly Twitter) hashtags for events, news, promotions, etc.